Nickklab/wireframing/README.md

 **When they are used in the design process**:
 Low-fidelity wireframes are used early in the design process to explore ideas, plan structure, and gather quick feedback on layout and functionality.
 High-fidelity wireframes are used later in the design process to refine visual details, test user experience, and prepare the final design for development.

+# Popular Wireframing Tools
+- Figma – Cloud-based, collaborative design tool for wireframing and prototyping.
+- Adobe XD – Used for designing and prototyping user interfaces with interactive elements.
+- Sketch – macOS design tool known for its clean interface and vector-based design.
+- Balsamiq – Focuses on low-fidelity wireframes with a hand-drawn style.
+- Axure RP – Advanced tool for interactive and high-fidelity prototypes.

+Figma (Recommended Tool)
+Figma is one of the most popular and widely recommended tools for wireframing and UI/UX design.
+It’s a cloud-based design platform that allows multiple users to collaborate in real-time, making it ideal for teams.
+Key Features:
+- Real-time collaboration: Multiple designers can edit the same file simultaneously.
+- Browser-based access: Works directly in a web browser—no installation required.
+- Component and style libraries: Allows for consistent design elements across screens.
+Why It’s Useful for Wireframing:
+Figma makes it easy to start with low-fidelity wireframes and gradually refine them into high-fidelity designs within the same platform.
+Its intuitive interface, collaboration features, and flexibility make it ideal for both individual designers and large teams working on modern web or mobile app projects.